nathanrw/nathanrw.github.io/src/content/projects/_index.md

 representative of professional-quality code, although _parts_ of them are probably up to scratch.

-Professional code is _simple, robust, documented and tested_, and there simply isn't time for all of those things all of the time when working on personal projects with an audience of one.
-It's also, obviously, important to group changes meaningfully and explain them, e.g. [here](https://github.com/Autodesk/AutomaticComponentToolkit/pull/154), rather than comitting straight to `main`, when working with other people.

-With that out of the way...

 ## space_game

 > ⚠️ **Note:** This has not been maintained for some time and